We want to provide good health services for patients

 We want to:

-• Share experiences and knowledge on sustainability in national and international forums.
+- Share experiences and knowledge about sustainability in national and international forums.

-• Contribute to the responsible use of antibiotics and actively support efforts to limit the development of antimicrobial resistance.
+- Contribute to the responsible use of antibiotics and help limit the development of antimicrobial resistance.